Problem

 Solution

-The interface was redesigned around a new Design System, replacing the deprecated component library and aligning the feature with the rest of the platform's evolving UI standards.
+The interface was redesigned around a new Design System, replacing the outdated component library and aligning the feature with the rest of the platform's evolving UI standards.

 Key Improvements